geekodour/o/content/docs/tools/homelab.md

 ### DNS {#dns}

-This one is a bad boy. i probably just want to resolver with security.
+This is one bad boi.
+I probably just want to run local resolver.
+Maybe an authoritative server replicated to secondaries later.
+But for now, I plan PiHole/Blocky+Unbound.

+-   Once we have a reverse-proxy setup, you can have your local DNS server point to your reverse proxy for whatever domain. eg. `*.home`.
+Also see [what domain name to use for your home network? home.arpa](https://www.ctrl.blog/entry/homenet-domain-name.html)
+-   Some people recommend doing split-horizon DNS along with reverse-proxy if running multiple services, I don't see a point rn but maybe I'll later.

 </div>